MONDAY, JUNE 3, 2019

 12:30 pm – 1:30 pm Lunch

 1:30 pm – 3:00 pm Session 9.
-Permitted Uses for Water in Winemaking.
+Permitted Uses for Water in Wine and Winemaking.
 Moderator: Gordon Burns, ETS Laboratories.
 Panelists: Rachel Triggs, Wine Australia.
-Carlos Tizio INAVI.
+Carlos Tizio INV.
 Mari Kirrane, TTB.
 Tim Ryan, E. & J. Gallo.

 3:15 pm – 3:45 pm Coffee Break

 3:45 pm – 5:00 pm Session 11.
-Meeting Wrap Up and Solicitation of Future Discussion Topics
+Meeting Wrap Up, Responses to Winemaking Questions, Solicitation of Future Discussion Topics